aclemons/emailrelay/doc/reference.rst

     listening.
 When an interface name is decorated with a *-ipv4* or *-ipv6* suffix only their IPv4 or IPv6 addresses will be used (eg. *ppp0-ipv4*).
-    To inherit listening file descriptors from the parent process on unix use a syntax like this: *--interface* smtp=fd#3,smtp=fd#4,pop=fd#5.
+    To inherit listening file descriptors from the parent process on unix use a syntax like this: *--interface=smtp=fd#3*.

 *   --prompt-timeout \<time\> (-w)

-    Specifies a timeout (in seconds) for getting the initial prompt from a remote SMTP server.
+    Specifies a timeout (in seconds) for getting the initial prompt from a remote SMTP_ server.
 If no prompt is received after this time then the SMTP dialog goes ahead without it.

 *   --server-smtp-config \<config\> (-Z)

-    Configures the SMTP server protocol using a comma-separated list of optional features, including 'pipelining', 'chunking', 'smtputf8', and
+    Configures the SMTP server protocol using a comma-separated list of optional features, including 'pipelining', 'chunking', 'smtputf8', 'smtputf8strict',
-    'smtputf8strict'.
+    'nostrictparsing' and 'noalabels'.

 *   --size \<bytes\> (-M)

-    Limits the size of mail messages that can be submitted over SMTP.
+    Limits the size of mail messages that can be submitted over SMTP_.

 POP server options